-Enterprise Architect provides facilities for modeling and executing XSL Transformations, which you use to convert input documents into xml or other types of document using XSL stylesheets.
-These facilities include:
+Enterprise Architect provides facilities for modeling and executing XSL Transformations.
+XSLT is a technology which can be used to convert XML input documents into other types of document.
+Stylesheets are the XSL components used to transform the content.
+Facilities include: